thusharkiranthiruthani/Thhh/README.md

+The User Input Reflected vulnerability was retested on 12-August-2025 and found to be partially remediated.
+During the retest, it was observed that some application endpoints no longer reflect user-supplied input in the response.
+These endpoints now return appropriate HTTP 400 (Bad Request) or 404 (Not Found) status codes when invalid input is submitted, indicating that input validation and error handling have been improved.

+However, a few other endpoints still reflect portions of the user input in the HTTP response without proper sanitization or encoding.
+This behavior could still assist attackers in reconnaissance or serve as a potential vector for future injection-based attacks.

+This confirms that while partial remediation has been achieved, additional hardening is required to ensure all endpoints properly handle and sanitize user input.

 Retest Result – Verbose Error Messages (12-August-2025)

 The Verbose Error Messages vulnerability was retested on 12-August-2025 and found to be not remediated.
 During the retest, it was observed that the application continues to expose detailed error information when invalid or unexpected input is supplied.